IntersectMBO/cardano-haskell-packages/README.md

 You can tell the script to override the package version either by passing the version explicitly or by adding a "revision number" (see below).

+#### New packages

+If this the first published version of the package, you will also need to create and upload a "Hackage candidate placeholder" for it.
+This is a dummy version of the package that is uploaded to Hackage as a candidate but never published there.
+This prevents unauthorized release of a Hackage package with the same name as the one on CHaP.

+Creating the placeholder is done for you automatically by `add-from-github.sh`, but you can also do it manually using `hackage-candidates/create-placeholders.sh`.
+Uploading is done using `hackage-candidates/upload-placeholders.sh`.
+Note that you will need Hackage uploading credentials, and will pass them to the script in the `HACKAGE_TOKEN` environment variable.

+CI checks that any newly-added packages already exist on Hackage, either as a candidate or as a published package.
+You will need to upload the placeholder before CI will succeed on your PR.

 ### How to add a new package metadata revision

 CHaP supports package metadata revisions just like Hackage.
 These allow you to provide an edited cabal